 Lone Star College (LSC) is committed to providing its students and employees a drug and alcohol free workplace and learning environment.
 Toward that end, LSC prohibits the unlawful possession, use, manufacture, or distribution of unauthorized drugs and alcohol in the workplace, on the campuses, or at any LSC activities.
 LSC, including each of its colleges and centers, shall provide a safe, responsive environment for all students and employees.

-There are many people whose job and academic performance and productivity are adversely affected by their dependence on drugs and alcohol.
+There are many people whose job, academic performance, and productivity are adversely affected by their dependence on drugs and alcohol.
 To address this issue, LSC strives to: